pachyderm/pachyderm/doc/enterprise/auth.md

 When an enterprise activation code expires, an auth-activated Pachyderm cluster goes into an "admin only" state.
 In this state, only admins will have access to data that is in Pachyderm.
 This safety measure keeps sensitive data protected, even when an enterprise subscription becomes stale.
 As soon as the enterprise activation code is updated (via the dashboard or via `pachctl enterprise activate ...`), the Pachyderm cluster will return to it's previous state.

 When access controls are de-activated on a Pachyderm cluster via `pachctl auth deactivate`, the cluster returns to being a non-access controlled Pachyderm cluster.
+That is,

+- All ACLs are deleted.
-That is, all ACLs are deleted and the cluster returns to being a blank slate in regards to access control.
+- The cluster returns to being a blank slate in regards to access control.
+Everyone that can connect to Pachyderm will be able to access and modify the data in all repos.
+- There will no longer be a concept of users (i.e., no one will be able to login to Pachyderm).